Our Founder: Shuheb Karim

 Collaboration sits at the heart of how I work—I don’t see myself as the expert on your life; you are.
 My role is to bring my clinical knowledge and experience alongside your own insight, so together we can make sense of difficulties and find practical, meaningful ways forward.
 Alongside my therapeutic work, I place strong value on normalising and encouraging open conversations around mental health within our communities.
 I’m particularly passionate about delivering workshops that make this knowledge more accessible, and I’m excited to continue creating spaces where people can learn, reflect, and feel more confident in understanding their mental wellbeing.

-In every step, we focus on staying true to our values and making space for thoughtful and meaningful change.
+In our work, we focus on making things as easy and accessible as possible.
+We are keen on making space for thoughtful and meaningful change.

 Qualifications